 Conflict of Interest (COI/NOVS) Form

 Verification Statement Form (for use with all reporting entities)

 Information for Reporting Entities

-Reporting entities are required to have their GHG emissions data reports verified each year by an ARB-accredited verification body, beginning in 2010 for 2009 emissions.
+Reporting entities are required to have their GHG emissions data reports verified each year by an CARB-accredited verification body, beginning in 2010 for 2009 emissions.
 The third-party verification requirements and deadline are specified in section 95103(f) of the reporting regulation.
 Beginning with 2017 data verified in 2018, the verification deadline is August 10th.
-Only ARB-accredited verification bodies and verifiers may provide verification services to reporting entities.
+Only CARB-accredited verification bodies and verifiers may provide verification services to reporting entities.

-On April 24, 2013, ARB presented a webinar titled "Tips for a Successful Verification" (PDF of slides) to emissions data reporters.
+On April 24, 2013, CARB presented a webinar titled "Tips for a Successful Verification" (PDF of slides) to emissions data reporters.